-Mounting a Windows XP NTFS partition in Linux
+Mounting a Windows NTFS partition in Linux

 The good news is that this is not a complicated task to accomplish.
 As a matter of fact, for those using a Linux version derived from Debian, (I.E. Ubuntu, Knoppix, etc…) the process can be accomplished in a matter of seconds.

-How to Mount a Windows NTFS file system partition in Linux:
+How to Mount a Windows NTFS file system partition in Linux

 NOTE: In step four of the following tutorial, replace hdx1 with your actual partition found in step two.
 For example hda1, hdb2, sda1, etc.

-- Type fdisk -l (note which partition contains the NTFS file system)
+(make note of which partition contains the NTFS file system)

-- Type mount /dev/hdx1 /media/windows/ -t ntfs -o nls=utf8,umask=0222
+mount /dev/hdx1 /media/windows/ -t ntfs -o nls=utf8,umask=0222